 Step 2: Form The Meatballs

-Next, form the ground meat mixture into 3-4 oz meatballs before placing them on a baking sheet.
+Next, form the ground meat mixture into 3-4 oz meatballs, then place them on a baking sheet.
 Refrigerate the meatballs for 30 minutes to set.

 Step 3: Preheat Your Smoker